-Prerequisite: PSYC 652

-Co-requisite: PSYC 653
+Prerequisite: PSYC 652 Co-requisite: PSYC 653

 The Dissertation Proposal course is taken in the third year of the PsyD program; students are registered in the course for three semesters.
-In this course students identify and receive approval of dissertation committee members, finalize the dissertation proposal, hold a proposal meeting, and are positioned to submit to the Institutional Review Board (IRB) process.
-Working closely with the Chair of the Dissertation Committee, students refine their proposal and obtain approval for sending it to committee members for review and feedback.
-At the Proposal Meeting the student must demonstrate preparedness to begin dissertation research; the research question is reviewed and any required revisions identified.
-At the completion of this course, students will be ready to submit an application and relevant material to IRB.
+In this course students identify and receive approval of dissertation committee members, finalize the dissertation proposal, hold a proposal meeting, and are prepared to apply for Institutional Review Board (IRB) approval.
+Working closely with the Chair of the Dissertation Committee, students refine their proposal and obtain approval for sending it to committee members for review and feedback according to the Dissertation Proposal Rubric.
+At the Proposal Meeting the student must demonstrate preparedness to begin dissertation research according to the Dissertation Proposal Meeting Evaluation rated by the dissertation committee.
+At the completion of this course and the Proposal Meeting, students will be ready to submit an application and relevant material to IRB.